How The USPS Change Of Address Works

 You’re moving, so you already packed everything, rented a storage unit, and hired a truck.
-However, there’s still one important thing you must do!
-You also need to change your address with the United States Postal Service – and that task should be completed by the time you actually start living in your new house.
+However, there’s still one important thing you must do – the USPS change of address– and that task should be completed by the time you actually start living in your new house.

 Changing your USPS address in a timely manner protects you from missing important bills, deliveries, notifications, and so on.
 Once you have updated your address with the United States Postal Service, all the correspondence sent to your former address will be forwarded to the current one.
 Changing your USPS address is a pretty straightforward and simple process that can be done in a matter of minutes, so there are really no reasons to postpone it.